leo-tasso/STS/README.md

 - **`solver`**: Solver used (chuffed or gecode)
 - **`constraints`**: List of active constraints used
 - **`runs_info`**: Statistics about the multiple runs performed
+  - `total_runs`: Total number of runs attempted
+  - `successful_runs`: Number of runs that completed successfully
+  - `optimal_runs`: Number of runs that found optimal solutions
 - **`time_stats`**: Detailed timing statistics (mean, median, min, max, standard deviation)
 - **`obj_stats`**: Detailed objective value statistics (for optimization problems)
 - **`error`**: Present only if execution failed